-There are several ways weak ankles contribute to flat feet.
-By weak ankles, I’m referring to both instability of the ankle joint and poor functioning of the muscles that cross the ankle from the leg to the foot.
+There are several ways weak ankles can contribute to flat feet.
+When I say “weak” ankles I’m talking about both instability at the ankle joint, and impaired strength and coordination of the muscles that cross the ankle from the leg to the foot.

 Ankle Sprains and Instability

 If the inside edge of the foot is making contact with the ground the ankle would have to travel a lot farther to roll again.
-A flattened arch also compresses the structures on the outside of the ankle which gives the ankle an even greater feeling of stability.
+A flattened arch also compresses the structures on the outside of the ankle which can give the ankle a greater feeling of stability.

 The posterior tibialis muscles starts in the calf and travels down along the inside of the ankle and attaches on the underside of the foot near the arch.
-One of the main functions of this muscle is to maintain the height of the arch.
-We know that weakness in the posterior tibialis muscle causes the flat feet because frequently in older adults the muscle degenerates and even ruptures and this causes a completely flat foot.
+One of the main functions of this muscle is maintaining the height of the arch.
+We know that weakness in the posterior tibialis muscle can contribute to flat feet because when the muscle degenerates or ruptures (this commonly happens in older adults) the result is often a completely flat foot.

 If you stand on one leg for a long period of time you’ll notice that the muscles around the ankle start to feel fatigued.
 Balancing on one leg requires frequent activation of muscles on all sides of the joint.
 These muscles work together to keep the body centered.